 Article submitted by Jason E Baker, Goshen, Indiana:

-I have always enjoyed Ezekiel bread.
-Its hearty robust rustic flavor and knowing it's good for me as far as breads go is a nice plus too.
-While I do enjoy the dense nature of this bread there are times I long for it to be lighter in texture and more airy like a less healthy all white bread would be.
+I have always enjoyed Ezekiel bread because its hearty robust rustic flavor, and knowing it's good for me, as far as bread goes, is a nice plus too.
+While I do enjoy the dense nature of this bread, there are times I long for it to be lighter in texture and airy like a less healthy all white bread would be.

-Enter the no knead method: Not only is this method easy to do, but it also creates a loaf that is lighter and more airy than other methods, and tastes richer as well -- due to longer fermentation time .
-You do however have to plan your time ahead a bit.
-After spending a couple quick minutes mixing the ingredients together there will be a long 12-18 hour rise time as the yeast in the wet sticky dough does the work of kneading for you.
-This dough will be much moister in nature than what you may be used to in bread dough, and after this 12 + hours the dough volume will have approximately doubled in size and will be full of air bubbles -- evidence that the yeast has done its job and providing the airy light texture this method produces.
+Enter the no knead method: Not only is this method easy to do, but it also creates a loaf that is lighter and airy than other methods, and tastes richer as well -- due to longer fermentation time.
+You do, however, have to plan your time ahead a bit.
+After spending a couple quick minutes mixing the ingredients together, there will be a long 12-18 hour rise time as the yeast in the wet sticky dough does the work of kneading for you.
+This dough will be moister in nature than what you may be used to in bread dough, and after 12 + hours, the dough volume will have approximately doubled in size and will be full of air bubbles -- evidence that the yeast has done its job and providing the airy light texture this method produces.

 3 1/2 cups of Ezekiel flour

-3 tablespoons of Agave Nectar (may subsitute with 15% to 20% greater amount of honey)
+3 tablespoons of Agave Nectar (may substitute with 15% to 20% greater amount of honey)

 1 teaspoon of sea salt (table salt works fine if none available)